Making this familiar store-cupboard favourite is easy, tasty and rewarding.

-Brown sauce is a far from appetising name for one of Britain’s favourite condiments.
-No fry up is complete without, a sausage sandwich doesn’t sing, pork pies are doleful, and a bacon butty is just sad.
+Brown sauce might not have an appetising name, but it remains one of Britain’s favourite condiments.
+No fry up is complete without it, a sausage sandwich simply doesn’t sing unless it's topped with a generous drizzle and a bacon butty is just sad with ketchup alone.

-There are many brown sauces on the market now but the most popular, and the original, is made by HP, which has over 70% of the market share in the UK.
-Frederick Gibson Garton developed the sauce in the late nineteenth century.
-With the name HP Sauce following in 1895 when he heard that his condiment was being used in the Houses of Parliament (which still adorn the bottle today).
-He later sold the brand and recipe for £150.
+The most popular – and the original – is made by HP, which has over 70% of the market share in the UK.
+Their recipe was developed by Frederick Gibson Garton in the late nineteenth century, with the name HP Sauce following in 1895 when he heard that his condiment was being used in the Houses of Parliament (an image of which still adorns the bottle today).
+He later sold the brand and recipe for just £150.

-In 2005, HP Sauce was bought by Heinz.
-Under pressure from government guidelines to reduce salt content, Heinz secretly changed the recipe, reducing the salt content, and offending a large portion of its customers.
-These included Marco Pierre White, who sent a dish back at The Hansom Cab in London, believing it was off after the change to the sauce.
+Controversially, after Heinz bought HP Sauce in 2005, they secretly changed the recipe, reducing the salt content under pressure from government guidelines.
+Customers offended included Marco Pierre White, who sent a dish back at The Hansom Cab in London, believing it was off after the change to the sauce.

 Be the first to comment

 Do you want to comment on this article?
 You need to be signed in for this feature